 """

-Validate whether given method exists in the given valid methods and
+Validate whether the specified method exists in the specified valid

 Parameters